iced-rs/iced_aw/src/widget/menu/README.md

-if a parent menu has a left and right padding of 6.0, setting the child menu's offset to 6.0 will ensure they are tightly aligned redarless of the open direction
+if a parent menu has a left and right padding of 6.0, setting the child menu's offset to 6.0 will ensure they are tightly aligned regarless of the open direction
 (NOTE: Tight alignment for asymmetric paddings is not currently supported, if you have a left padding 6.0 and a right padding 3.0, you can't get a tight alignment for both open directions at the same time).